wrightben/codeeval/Robot Movements (JavaScript).md

 #### 2010

 My original solution let the "robot" wander randomly from square 1 every iteration.
 If the path it wandered ended up being successful, it counted it.
-An upper limit of only 1500 gives the robot enough chances to find all 184 successful paths.
+An upper limit of only *1500* gives the robot enough chances to find all **184** successful paths.

-I chose a limit of 1500 for a 4x4 grid, which I now realize was a good approximation for the sum of valid + invalid paths ≈ 1087.
+Somehow I ended up with *1087* invalid paths.